savonet/liquidsoap/doc/content/migrating.md

 request.deprecated_on_air_metadata := true
 ```

-However, it is highly recommended to migrate your script to use output's `on_track` instead.
+However, it is highly recommended to migrate your script to use one of the new method.

 ### Prometheus